The NYAGI Team

 Cliff Gronseth, M.D. | Founder & President

 Dr. Cliff Gronseth is an accomplished physician, a decorated teacher, a student of how we learn and how to learn better, and a passionate champion for ultrasound.
-Since learning ultrasound himself almost 20 years ago, he recognized its power for not only maternal health but everything from guiding injections to assessing injuries from acute trauma.
+When introduced to ultrasound almost 20 years ago, he recognized its power for not only maternal health but everything from guiding injections to assessing injuries from acute trauma.
 He founded NYAGI shortly after starting his EdTech software company, 7D Imaging.
-He realized that the accelerated self-guided learning system made possible by the iPad-based NAV™ software suite could be used to rapidly improve healthcare in remote, rural, and resource limited areas.
-His goal is to establish ultrasound as a safe, portable, affordable, effective—and magical—tool to save lives in the forgotten corners of the world.
+He realized that the accelerated self-guided learning system made possible by the NAV™ software suite could be used to rapidly elevate healthcare in rural and remote areas.
+His vision is to give every mother the chance to get a pre-natal ultrasound scan before she delivers by promoting ultrasound education for medical providers working in low-resource areas.
+He believes ultrasound is a safe, portable, effective—and magical—tool that can save lives in forgotten corners of the world.

 Leah Rotenbakh | Research & Content development